-What is Basic Cleaning?
+What is basic cleaning?

 Housekeeping Associates has a great list of things to do in your home for a basic clean and a deep clean.
 A basic cleaning should be done often and shouldn’t take too much time, especially if you keep it up.
 But a deep clean is something that should be done every two weeks or once a month, depending on the area and how often you use it.

-What Does it Mean to Disinfect?
+What does it mean to disinfect?

 Often warm soapy water is the best way to clean a surface.
 Cleaning is often done to remove visible dirt, grime, or dust.
 Cleaning is very physical, and you will see a difference, whereas disinfecting is often hard to see since germs are microscopic.
 Cleaning does remove some germs, but not as many as disinfecting.